 To protect your personal information from cyber threats, we recommend:

-• Taking your passwords seriously: it’s definitely easier to use the same password for every account and even easier when it’s something like the name of your first pet or family members.
+It’s definitely easier to use the same password for every account and even easier when it’s something like the name of your first pet or family members.
 But your passwords block access to incredible amounts of identifying information such as bank information, your personal messages, and your address.
 It can be tedious to enter a long and complicated password every single time you want to access an account, but it will ultimately lead to a safer internet presence.
+According to the 2025 LastPass Password Security Report, 62% of people still reuse passwords across multiple accounts—a major vulnerability.

-• Keep up with updates on all your devices and back up your data: your phone and computer (and any other smart device) probably get updates all the time and while updating constantly might be annoying, these updates typically include new security features that are essential for protecting your device.
+Your phone and computer (and any other smart device) probably get updates all the time and while updating constantly might be annoying, these updates typically include new security features that are essential for protecting your device.
+And as smart homes become more common—40% of households now own at least one smart device, according to Statista—it’s especially important to keep all connected devices up to date.

-• Educate yourself about potential cyber attacks: cyber attackers are getting good at what they do and they’re more than capable of figuring out which brands and people you trust and imitating them to make you fall for their scam.
+Cyber attackers are getting good at what they do and they’re more than capable of figuring out which brands and people you trust and imitating them to make you fall for their scam.
 If you’re unaware of these potential scams or not sure of what the telltale signs are (urgency, spelling/grammar mistakes), it will be much harder to protect yourself from them.
+In 2025, phishing attacks often mimic mobile banking apps, work messages, or delivery notifications—using AI to make them almost indistinguishable from the real thing.

 Professional protection from cyber threats